rpuxa/SuperWirelessAdb/README.md

 # Super wireless ADB

 Super wireless ADB - plugin that helps you to connect ADB via WiFi absolutely without USB cable!
-Even at first connection plugin does not require USB, all you need is connect PC and android device to the same Wifi network!
+Even at first connection plugin does not require USB, all you need is to connect PC and android device to the same WiFi network!

 ## Plugin
 ### Installation